For U.K. Vocalion reissues via Dutton Labs, please see Vocalion.

 For unofficial releases, please see Vocalion (4).

 Originally established in 1920 as the British subsidiary of U.S. Aeolian-Vocalion.
-After the U.S,. company was sold to Brunswick in November, 1924 a newly establish British company, the Vocalion Gramophone Co., Ltd. was established which continued to produce the Vocalion label (and the low price Aco label) until 1927.
+After the U.S. company was sold to Brunswick in November, 1924 a new British company, the Vocalion Gramophone Co., Ltd., was established that continued to produce the Vocalion label (and the low price Aco label) until 1927.
 Later a sub-label of British Decca, active from 1936-1954 and 1962-1968, the latter period as a continuation of the series originally issued as Vogue Records, the rights to whose trademark had reverted to the French company Disques Vogue.
 Curiously, the company name "Vogue Records Limited" remained on the label right up until its demise in March 1968.
 The label was revived again in 1976 for a short run of LP's drawn from the pre-1934 U.S. Brunswick catalogue, which Decca owned outright.
 One "sampler" single was issued, coupling Duke Ellington & His Orchestra with Benny Goodman and The Boswell Sisters.

 The label was used between October 1951 and October 1954 for a series of 78's (V1001 - V1041) entitled "Origins Of Jazz"; some, if not all, of the recordings appear to have originated with the pre-1934 US Brunswick and Vocalion (2) catalogues which Decca owned outright.